How to use Bun on AWS Lambda — A Step-By-Step Guide

 To customize these options follow the Bun README for AWS Lambda Layer.

-Create Lambda with Amazon Linux 2
+Create a Lambda Function with Amazon Linux 2

 1. Go to AWS Lambda console and click on Create function or simply go to this link to create a new function.